 A holiday should be time away that allows us to unwind.
 We should come back de-stressed, refreshed and re-invigorated.
-So how do we stop worrying about work and enjoy our holiday?
+So how do we switch off from work and enjoy our holiday?

 David Willans, the facilitator of our Dads workshops and founder of beingdads.com gives us his tips and advice:

 The point of a holiday is to connect to what really matters in life, your family, your friends and of course, yourself.
 Switching between holiday mode and work mode means you don’t do either well.

 Start by planning early, don’t be the fool furiously bashing out handover notes the night before.
 Ernest Hemingway said the first draft of anything is shit.
 The same goes for your handover.

 Your plan isn’t just for everyone else.
 Planning the week before you go gives you the time to tie things up and get the right plans in the right places.
 Nothing says ‘I’m winging it’ like last minute emails from the airport.